weverthonmachado/ggreveal/README.md

 <img src="man/figures/unnamed-chunk-2-1.gif" width="100%" />

 *Why* would you want to do that?
-Because it’s fun — and often very useful in teaching and academic presentations.
+Because it’s fun — and often very useful for teaching and giving talks.

 ## Installation